alperkumcu/alperkumcu.github.io/courses/int_stud.md

 - Explain current trends and future projections in the field.
 - Use conceptual, methodological, and terminological knowledge in interpreting studies.
 - Evaluate, interpret, and critique research in the field.
-- Write a review/meta-analysis article or a response/reaction paper.
+- Write a response/reaction paper and a review/meta-analysis article.

 ## Weekly Schedule